Akash-Sharma-1/obsidian-notion-sync/README.md

    echo $NOTION_TOKEN
    echo $OBSIDIAN_DIR
    echo $REPO_NAME
-   echo $NOTION_DATABASE_ID
+   echo $NOTION_PAGE_ID
    ```

 2. Ensure your Obsidian vault path exists and is accessible

 3. Verify that your GitHub token has the necessary permissions

-4. Check that your Notion integration is properly configured and has access to the database
+4. Check that your Notion integration is properly configured and has access to the page

 ## Support